-Non-Recurring Revenues - In 2022, there were significant one-time revenue streams that won't recur in the future.
-First, the College received \$10.0 million from the state of Michigan related to the capital outlay project which renovated the Applied Sciences Building into the new Health Sciences Center.
-Additionally, the 2022 impact of GASB 68/75 resulted in an \$11.4 million income pick-up due to investment performance as well as discount rate and actuarial assumptions for the current year.
+In 2022, the College received \$10.0 million from the state of Michigan related to the capital outlay project which renovated the Applied Sciences Building into the new Health Sciences Center.
+Additionally, the impact of GASB 68/75 resulted in an \$11.4 million income pick-up due to investment performance as well as discount rate and actuarial assumptions.
 Finally, the College recognized \$7.2 million in HEERF institutional portion revenue in 2022.
 As of June 30, 2022, the entirety of all HEERF institutional awards has been utilized.
 Backing out the effects of these large non-recurring revenue streams, the College would have recognized a net loss of \$5.6 million.

-Management is currently evaluating revenue generation and cost cutting strategies for 2023 and beyond.
+Management is currently evaluating revenue generation and cost cutting strategies for 2024 and beyond.